 Welcome to Linguistics at Memorial!

-Our Winter 2021 lineup of courses will be posted here as soon as possible.
+Our Winter 2021 lineup of courses can be found here.

 Linguistics is the scientific study of human language.
 Linguists are interested in learning how language works.
 The knowledge that human beings have of their own language is unconscious; you can't ask someone how many nouns they know, or what part of their vocal cords they use to make a particular sound.
 Since this knowledge is unconscious, linguists have to observe and then analyze how people speak a particular language.